oracle/pgql-lang/pages/pgql-1.2-spec.md

 ### Matching edges in any direction

-Any-directional edges match edges in the graph no matter if they are incoming or outgoing.
+Any-directed edge patterns match edges in the graph no matter if they are incoming or outgoing.

-An example query with two any-directional edges is:
+An example query with two any-directed edge patterns is:

 ```sql
 SELECT *